konnov/protocols-made-fun/about.md

 title: About
 ---

 Keep hearing about PMF from your manager and you don't know what it is?
-Among other things, PMF is Protocols Made Fun.
-Of course, your manager will tell you that PMF means "Product-Market Fit", but when someone starts throwing that kind of PMF at you, the fun is over.
+In this blog, PMF is about protocols and fun, even if your manager tells you that PMF means "Product-Market Fit".

 This is [Igor Konnov][my website]'s blog about protocol specification, testing, and verification.
 Licensed under [CC BY 4.0][] :recycle:.
 I am an independent